 This study of 10 participants is also a safety trial, it is also using neuronal-precursor cells derived from embryonic stem cells, and it was scheduled to finish in 2021 (Click here to read more about this study), so we will hopefully learn the outcome of this study in 2022.

 There has also been a clinical study conducted by International Stem Cell Corp (ISCO) in Australia.
 The company recently announced the completion of that study and that the treatment was safe (Click here to read more about this).
 Here at the SoPD we have been very concerned about this trial (Click here and here to read previous posts about this), so it was reassuring to learn of this outcome.

-One biotech company focused on cell transplantation for Parkinson’s that we have a lot more confidence in is Aspen Neuroscience.
+Another biotech company focused on cell transplantation for Parkinson’s is Aspen Neuroscience.

 This company has been developing two products: ANPD001 – an autologous neuron replacement therapy in Parkinson’s, and a second product ANPD002 which is “a gene-edited autologous neuron replacement therapy for familial forms of Parkinson’s” which appears to be initially focused on GBA-associated Parkinson’s (Source).